BitBagCommerce/SyliusAdyenPlugin/doc/configuration.md

 > :warning: **Notice**
 >
-> When it comes to configuration of Sylius itself: some countries need to contain a "state" or "province" field to properly handle some of the offered payment methods.
+> When it comes to configuration of Sylius itself: some countries need to contain the *state* or *province* field to properly handle some of the offered payment methods.
 These can be configured under Configuration > Countries in the Sylius admin panel.

 > :warning: **Notice**
 >